bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Add User

 1. Run `EDITOR=nvim visudo` and uncomment `%wheel ALL=(ALL) NOPASSWD: ALL` to allow members of the `wheel` group to run privileged commands
-1. Run `useradd --create-home --groups wheel,video lena` (or whatever your user name should be) to create the user
+1. Run `useradd --create-home --groups wheel,video lena` (or whatever your user's name should be) to create the user
 1. Run `passwd lena` to set your password
 1. Run `exit` and log back in with your new user